holgerd77/django-public-project/docs/tutorial.rst

 .. image:: images/screenshots/v06/admin_website_configuration_form.png

-Enter/edit some text and have a look, how your text is formatted at the front-end website.
+Enter/edit some text and have a look how your text is formatted on the front-end website.

 Website Categories
 ------------------